Neysel/Tech-store/my-next-app/README.md

 ## INFORMATION

 This is my own store project, I created it like a test project.
-Previous similar site contained token functionality and it was connected with different servers, but this time I decided to create a demostration project because all the previous servers and previous data all gone
-It contains mock data.
+Previous similar site contained token functionality and it was connected with different servers, but this time I decided to create a demostration project because all the previous servers and previous data all gone.
+This project contains a lot of mock data.

-Also the project has test, to run it - type "npm run test"
+Also the project has tests, to run it - type "npm run test"

 And you can see the deployed link on the right side and above this section